The stability manifold of local orbifold elliptic quotients: Introduction

+which coincides with the Tits cone of the affine root system $R_a = R / \Z a$ (Lemma \ref{lem_E_is_Tits}).
+Let $D$ be a fundamental domain for the action of $W$ on $\mathbb{E}$.
+We exhibit a region $U$ in the stability manifold which is homeomorphic to $D$ (Prop. \ref{prop_FundamentalRegionU}) and lift the action of $W$ using a group $\Br(\sD)$ of autoequivalences of $\sD$, generated by spherical twists (as defined by Seidel and Thomas \cite{ST01}).

-A key step in this construction is the McKay correspondence \cite{BKR01}: the equivalence of categories between $D^b(\Tot(\omega_X))$ and the minimal resolution $S$ of its coarse space induces an equivalence between $\sD$ and the triangulated category $\sD'$ generated by sheaves supported on the pull-back of the zero section to $S$.
-We define $\sA\subset\sD$ as the pull-back of the standard heart $\Coh(S)\cap \sD'\subset \sD'$, and observe that $(Z,\sA)$ is a stability condition for all $Z\in D$.
+A key step in the construction of $U$ is the McKay correspondence \cite{BKR01}: it gives an equivalence of categories between $D^b(Y)$ and the minimal resolution $Y'$ of the coarse space of $Y$.
+In turn, this induces an equivalence between $\sD$ and the triangulated category $\sD'$ generated by sheaves supported on the pull-back of the zero section to $Y'$.
+We define a heart of a bounded t-structure $\mathcal{A}_R\subset\sD$ as the inverse image of $\Coh(Y')\cap \sD'\subset \sD'$.
+Then, we use the relation between coherent sheaves on $Y$ and perverse sheaves on $Y'$ (see \cite{Bri02_flops,VdB04_flops}) to explicitly describe $\sA_R$, classify its objects (Prop. \ref{prop_classification-objects-A}), and finally define $U$ as the region of $\Stab(\sD)$ containing conditions $(Z,\mathcal{A}_R)$ with $Z\in D$.
+Denote by $\Stab^\dagger(\sD)$) the connected component of $\Stab(\sD)$ containing $U$.